-You will not save money when you get that next raise.
+You won’t save money when you get that next raise.

-You will not save money when that car is paid off.
+You won’t save money when that car is paid off.

-You will not save money when the kids are grown.
+You won’t save money when the kids are grown.

-If a doctor told you that your child was dying and could only be saved with a $15,000 operation that your insurance would not cover and could only be performed nine months from today, could you save $15,000?
-Yes!
+If a doctor told you that your child was dying and could only be saved with a $15,000 operation that your insurance would not cover and could only be performed nine months from today, could you save $15,000 between now and then?
 Of course you could!
 You would sell things, you would stop any spending that wasn’t required to survive, and you would take two extra jobs.
-For that short nine months, you would become a saving madman.
+For that short nine months, you would become a saving machine.
 You would give up virtually anything to accomplish that $15,000 goal.
-Saving would become a priority.

-The secret to saving money is to make it a priority, and that is done only when you get some healthy anger or fear and then focus that emotion on your personal decisions.
+The secret to saving money is to make it a priority.
+But that happens only when you start to feel some healthy anger—or fear—and then focus that emotion on your personal decisions.
 Harnessing that emotion will make you move yourself to the top of your creditor list.
-Then ask yourself Which bill is the most important?
-After tithing, who should I pay first this month?
+Then ask yourself which bill is the most important.
+After tithing, who should you pay first this month?
 The answer is you!
 Until you pay God first, then yourself, then everyone and everything else, you will never save money.

-The advertisers and marketing community are affecting our emotions every day and taking every dollar we have by making us see our wants as needs.
-It is time for this to stop!
-Emotions make great slaves, but they are lousy masters.
-No matter how educated or sophisticated we are, if we are not saving all we should be, we are being ruled by emotions, not harnessing them as financial planning slaves.
+Advertisers and marketers are touching our emotions every day and taking every dollar we have by making us see our wants as needs.
+It’s time for that to stop!
+Emotions make great slaves, but they’re lousy masters.
+It doesn’t matter how educated or sophisticated you are—if you aren’t saving money, you’re letting your emotions control your actions.
+You need to take charge!

-So whether you are saving for college tuition, a trip to the family reunion, new school clothes for little Bobby or Sally, or anything else, start saving now!
+So whether you need to save for college tuition, a plane ticket to the family reunion, new school clothes for little Ethan or Emma, retirement, or anything else, start now!
 It’s never too late!